0xD10/file_encryptor/README.md

 # file_encryptor
-A simple project in asm for practice. (unfinished)
+A simple project in asm for practice. (kinda finished) it works tho